Lazza/RecuperaBit/README.md

     pypy3 main.py /path/to/disk.img

-### Docker
-The container is built on top of debian:buster and pypy

-Before you start pull the newest version

-    docker pull h4r0/recuperabit

-To automatically destroy the container after use run it with --rm

-    docker run -it --rm h4r0/recuperabit --help

-Example for a drive image copy created with dd/ddrescue etc. (recommended) Adjust the paths "*/path/to/*" to your needs

-    docker run -it --rm \
-    -v "/path/to/drive.img:/drive.img" \
-    -v "/path/to/outputdir/:/output" \
-    -v "/path/to/save.log:/save.log" \
-    h4r0/recuperabit

-The arguments "-s, -o" and "path" are passed by default, if you want to run custom args specifiy them after "*h4r0/recuperabit*"

-    docker run -it --rm \
-    -v "/path/to/drive.img:/drive.img" \
-    -v "/path/to/outputdir/:/output" \
-    -v "/path/to/save.log:/save.log" \
-    h4r0/recuperabit -w -o /output /drive.img

-Working directly with raw devices for example /dev/sda

-    docker run -it --rm \
-    --device /dev/sda \
-    -v "/path/to/outputdir/:/output" \
-    -v "/path/to/save.log:/save.log" \
-    h4r0/recuperabit -s /save.log -o /output /dev/sda

 ### Recovery of File Contents

 Files can be restored one at a time or recursively, starting from a directory.